hargoniX/master/thesis/thesis.typ

   ("inv"_c " " overline(a) " " overline(s)_n " " overline(z)_n) ->
   "inv"_c " " overline(a) " " overline(u)_n  " " ("ctor"'_n " " overline(a) " " overline(y) " " overline(z)_n) \
 $
-The main idea of $"inv"_c$ is to have one introduction rule per constructor of $c$ to restrict the term arguments of $c$, according to that constructor.
+The idea behind $"inv"_c$ is to have one introduction rule per constructor of $c$ to restrict the term arguments of $c$, according to that constructor.
 Furthermore, all recursive occurrences of $c$ get restricted by enforcing the invariant recursively for them as well.